Skip to main content

 The liver is the central hub for cholesterol production, responsible for synthesizing about 90% of the cholesterol in the blood.
 The enzyme HMG-CoA reductase plays a key role in this process, and this is the target for cholesterol-lowering medications like statins.

-In addition to producing cholesterol, the liver regulates cholesterol levels in the bloodstream by removing LDL particles from the blood through LDL receptors (LDLRs).
+In addition to producing cholesterol, the liver removes LDL particles from the blood through LDL receptors (LDLRs).
 These receptors are located on the surface of liver cells and act as a clearing mechanism for LDL cholesterol.
 When LDL receptors are numerous and active, more LDL cholesterol is removed from the blood, leading to lower blood cholesterol levels.

 The Role of LDL Receptors

-LDL receptors are critical for maintaining healthy cholesterol levels.
-These receptors latch onto LDL particles in the bloodstream and bring them into liver cells, where the cholesterol can be used or stored.
-The more active LDL receptors you have, the more efficient your body is at clearing cholesterol from the blood.
+LDL receptors play a crucial role in supplying cells with the cholesterol needed for various cellular functions and in maintaining low levels of LDL cholesterol (often called “bad cholesterol”) in the blood.
+These receptors attach to LDL particles in the bloodstream and transport them into liver cells, where the cholesterol can be used or stored.
+The more active LDL receptors a person has, the more efficiently their body can remove LDL cholesterol from the blood.

-For individuals with highly active LDL receptors, LDL cholesterol levels tend to remain low, regardless of dietary fat intake.
-Conversely, individuals with fewer or less efficient LDL receptors will have higher LDL levels, which increases the risk of plaque buildup in the arteries and coronary heart disease.
+In people with highly active LDL receptors, blood levels of LDL cholesterol tend to stay low, regardless of dietary fat intake.
+On the other hand, individuals with fewer or less efficient LDL receptors will have higher LDL cholesterol levels, which increases plaque buildup in the arteries over many years and leads to coronary heart disease.

 Proprotein Convertase Subtilisin/Kexin Type 9 (PCSK9) and Cholesterol Regulation